Amanda C. McClain, PhD, MS

 Epidemiology Analyst, Los Angeles County Department of Public Health

-Edgar Doolan, MS
+Edgar Doolan, MS, RDN

-Katia Enns, MS
+Katia Enns, MS, RDN

-Jonnatan Fajardo, MS, RD
+Jonnatan Fajardo, MS, RDN

-Jonnatan Fajardo, MS, RD
+Jonnatan Fajardo, MS, RDN

-Jonnatan Fajardo, MS, RD
+Jonnatan Fajardo, MS, RDN

 PhD Candidate in Nutritional Biology, UC Davis

-Pedro Guzman, MS, RD
+Pedro Guzman, MS, RDN

-Jacqueline Ibarra, MPH, RD
+Jacqueline Ibarra, MPH, RDN

-Jacqueline Ibarra, MPH, RD
+Jacqueline Ibarra, MPH, RDN

-Jacqueline Ibarra, MPH, RD
+Jacqueline Ibarra, MPH, RDN

-Jacqueline Ibarra, MPH, RD
+Jacqueline Ibarra, MPH, RDN

 Registered Dietitian, San Ysidro Health PACE program